Microsoft Windows: Security

 Furthermore, although Windows NT and its successors are designed for security (including on a network) and multi-user PCs, they were not initially designed with Internet security in mind as much, since, when it was first developed in the early 1990s, Internet use was less prevalent.

 In a 2002 strategy memo entitled "Trustworthy computing" sent to every Microsoft employee, Bill Gates declared that security should become Microsoft's highest priority.

 Windows Vista introduced a privilege elevation system called User Account Control.
 When logging in as a standard user, a logon session is created and a token containing only the most basic privileges is assigned.
 In this way, the new logon session is incapable of making changes that would affect the entire system.
 When logging in as a user in the Administrators group, two separate tokens are assigned.
 The first token contains all privileges typically awarded to an administrator, and the second is a restricted token similar to what a standard user would receive.
 User applications, including the Windows shell, are then started with the restricted token, resulting in a reduced privilege environment even under an Administrator account.
 When an application requests higher privileges or "Run as administrator" is clicked, UAC will prompt for confirmation and, if consent is given (including administrator credentials if the account requesting the elevation is not a member of the administrators group), start the process using the unrestricted token.

-Leaked documents published by WikiLeaks, codenamed Vault 7 and dated from 2013 to 2016, detail the capabilities of the CIA to perform electronic surveillance and cyber warfare, such as the ability to compromise operating systems such as Windows.
+Leaked documents from 2013 to 2016 codenamed Vault 7 detail the capabilities of the CIA to perform electronic surveillance and cyber warfare, such as the ability to compromise operating systems such as Windows.